OpenNebula/docs/source/management_and_operations/backups/operations.rst

 - Not keep the NIC addressing (i.e. IPs, or MAC)
 - Not keep any NIC definition
+- In the case of incremental backups you can choose which increment to restore (or last by default)
+- Finally, you can pick a base name for the VM Templates and disk Images that will be created

 After you restore the VM, we recommend to review the restored template to fine-tune any additional parameter.
 The following example shows the recovering procedure: